How to sort out your finances on divorce or dissolution

 There’s no straightforward rule about when you may be better off sorting out your divorce or dissolution on your own and when you may be better using professional help.

-However, lots of break-ups become acrimonious or lengthy because couples can’t agree how to split the finances.
+However, lots of break-ups become bitter or lengthy because couples can’t agree how to split the finances.
 And in that case, you may need some professional help.

 Reaching an agreement about your finances is likely to be easier if: